 Finland Country Report

 The centre-right ruling coalition will work on structural reforms in the healthcare sector and local administration.
 New spending cuts currently seem unlikely and would remain so until the scheduled April 2019 parliamentary election.
 The overall risk of industrial action and peaceful protests triggered by disputes between trade unions and employers is relatively high.
 Trade unions have the potential to initiate large strikes, causing disruption for days.
 The government's pro-business efforts are likely to continue.
 The planned state-ownership reforms would offer partial privatisation opportunities in various sectors; however hurdles and structural deficiencies would most probably compromise the government's plan to incentivise the private investment needed for sustainable growth.
-IHSMarkit's 2018 GDP growth projection remains at 2.6% and the 2019 forecast at 2.1%.
+IHSMarkit's 2018 GDP growth projection is at 2.4% and the 2019 forecast at 1.7%.

 Private investment is welcomed.
 Partial privatisation of several state-owned companies is likely to depend on the next government after the March–April 2019 parliamentary election.
 Certain key companies and sectors are considered strategic and therefore sensitive in terms of foreign investment, in particular the energy sector, and investment from Russia.
 The workforce is well educated, infrastructure is well developed, and corruption risks are low.
 A June 2016 agreement reached between trade unions and employers' organisations reduced companies' labour costs and increased competitiveness.
 Privatisations will increase the risk of sectoral strikes.
 Industrial action can result in cargo disruption or disruption to normal business activities.
 The corruption risk is low.